datawhores/empuploader/README.md

 - pip install imageio[ffmpeg]
 - playwright install chromium
 - deactivate -> Do this after installing the requirements
-### Chrome
-You should install chrome for windows through the chrome web site

 # Running the program